lokeshgobi/BLENDED_LEARNING_Implementation-of-Ridge-Lasso-and-ElasticNet-Regularization/README.md

 ## Algorithm

-1. Load and preprocess the dataset by encoding categorical variables, separating features and target (price), and standardizing the data.
+1.Load and preprocess the dataset by encoding categorical variables, separating features and target (price), and standardizing the data.
-2. Split the dataset into training and testing sets using train_test_split().
+2.Split the dataset into training and testing sets using train_test_split().
-3. Create pipelines with Polynomial Features (degree 2) and apply Ridge, Lasso, and ElasticNet regression models, then train them.
+3.Create pipelines with Polynomial Features (degree 2) and apply Ridge, Lasso, and ElasticNet regression models, then train them.
-4. Evaluate the models using MSE and R² score, store the results, and visualize them using bar plots.
+4.Evaluate the models using MSE and R² score, store the results, and visualize them using bar plots.

 ## Program:
 ```